-If you file a claim for benefits under the Basic Life, Business Travel Accident/Medical, Group Universal Life, Supplemental Accidental Death and Dismemberment or Long-Term Care insurance plans, your claim generally will be administered in accordance with the timetable outlined below.
+If you file a claim for benefits under the Basic Life, Basic Accidental Death and Dismemberment, Business Travel Accident/Medical, Group Universal Life or Supplemental Accidental Death and Dismemberment insurance plans, your claim generally will be administered in accordance with the timetable outlined below.
 For additional details on the specific claims and appeals procedures, contact the applicable Claims Administrator.